 Country of birth and death: France

-In the 1890s he received a commission in England and remained in Britain for fifteen years.
-Amongst the works he completed were eight statues in bronze and marble of famous naturalists and explores including Mercator, Linnaeus, Henry the Navigator, Columbus, Darwin and Captain Cook c.1896.
+In the 1890s he received work in England, some of which was for Farmer and Brindley.
+Amongst the works Chavalliaud completed during the fifteen or so years he remained in Britain were eight statues in bronze and marble of famous naturalists and explores including Mercator, Linnaeus, Henry the Navigator, Columbus, Darwin and Captain Cook c.1896.
 These surrounded the exterior of the Palm House in Sefton Park, Liverpool. (see Memorandum by Sefton Park Palm House Preservation Trust (TCP 53) at http://www.publications.parliament.uk/pa/cm199899/cmselect/cmenvtra/477/477mem57.htm, accessed 8 April 2010).
-He also made a memorial to the actress Mrs Siddon - a white marble statue after the 'Tragic Muse' by Reynolds - which was unveiled at Paddington Green by Sir Henry Irving on 14 June 1897.
-He died at Boissy-sans-Avoir, Yvelines.
+He also contributed to the Memorial to J R Creighton, Carlisle (1898); tomb sculptures for monuments to Bishop Durnford, Chichester cathedral (1896) and the First Duke of Westminster, church of St. Mary, Eccleston, Cheshire (1901, with Farmer and Brindley); a statue of Cardinal Newman, Brompton Oratory, London (1896), and a memorial to the actress Mrs Siddon - a white marble statue after the 'Tragic Muse' by Reynolds - which was unveiled at Paddington Green by Sir Henry Irving on 14 June 1897.
+Chavalliaud died at Boissy-sans-Avoir, Yvelines.

 Dates are usually the year a work was exhibited so may differ from date of production.